 ACEE staff have decades of experience in delivering professional development workshops, from one hour workshops to multi-day sessions.
 We’ve presented at many ATA conventions, conferences, and professional development learning days, and have designed our own professional learning (conferences, leadership clinics, Alberta Green Schools, etc).
 We love working with teachers, and we’ll work with master teachers to co-present the workshops below whenever possible.

-Check out our staff bios and contact either Gareth, Kathy or Christina if you are interested in any of the workshops listed below (emails are included in our bios).
+Check out our staff bios and contact either Gareth, Kathy or Laura if you are interested in any of the workshops listed below (emails are included in our bios).

 Delivering on your curriculum - and increasing environmental and energy literacy - through Project-Based Learning (PBL)